caraya/gulp-starter-2021/src/md-content/the-web-platform.md

 In order to become a recommendation, a CSS specification must have two inteopeable implementations.

-This requirement presents use with the issue of CSS speed of adoption.
+This requirement presents users with the problem of CSS speed of adoption.

 This issue can be taken from either a browser maker's perspective (how long does it take to implement a feature once it reaches candidate recommendation stage?
-Will all browsers implement the feature?) or from a developer's perspective (how long will it take for me to implement a feature that is available to browsers?).
+Will all browsers implement the feature?) and from a developer's perspective (how long will it take for me to implement a feature that is available in all browsers?).

 The other question is what proportion of browsers support a given feature?